iGrid Control - Distinctive Features

 1. Unbound grid

-iGrid works mainly in unbound mode as it was designed as an advanced editable replacement for such standard VB controls as ListView and MSFlexGrid (though, of course, it allows you to browse and edit ADO and DAO recordsets).
+iGrid works mainly in unbound mode as it was designed as an advanced editable replacement for the VB ListView and MSFlexGrid controls.
 Some well-known grids boast an incredibly simple "array binding" feature.
 In one line of code, you can bind a two-dimensional array directly to such a grid, and all the changes made in the grid are reflected immediately in the array and vice versa.

 2. Cell value and cell text